ethereum-oasis-op/oasis-open-project/GOVERNANCE.md

 If the chairs of a TSC determine that consensus is not possible, then the TSC will not publish any output.

-Any TSC lazy consensus decision can be overturned by a $\geq 2/3$ majority of the PGB at the request of a TSC contributor.
+Any TSC lazy consensus decision can be overturned by a Special Majority vote of the PGB at the request of a TSC contributor.

 The PGB is unlikely to overturn a decision based on a single objection from a contributor who has barely participated, or an apparent "[branch-stacking](https://en.wikipedia.org/wiki/Branch_stacking)" (aka Room Packing) exercise.